Gradient flows for empirical Bayes in high-dimensional linear models: Theoretical guarantees

 The mixing of Langevin diffusions for posterior sampling in Bayesian regression models has been studied before, for example in \cite{dalalyan2012sparse} using a Meyn-Tweedie approach and in \cite{dalalyan2017theoretical} for log-concave priors.
 We mention also the recent results of \cite{nickl2022polynomial} that show rapid mixing of Langevin diffusions in settings where the posterior concentrates in a locally log-concave region of the parameter space.
-However, to our knowledge, these results do not seem to directly imply polynomial-time mixing in many settings of interest in our application, such as that of Proposition \ref{prop:condition_gaussian} where $p$ scales linearly with $n$ and the posterior $P_g(\bvarphi \mid \y)$ may not be log-concave or contract around the true regression coefficient parameter.
+However, these results do not imply polynomial-time mixing in many settings of interest in our application, such as that of Proposition \ref{prop:condition_gaussian} where $p$ scales linearly with $n$ and the posterior $P_g(\bvarphi \mid \y)$ is not log-concave and does not contract around the posterior mode.